The Bell Jar (film): Cast

 Mia Farrow had been approached for the lead role at one point.

 Production

 Filmmakers had been trying to adapt the novel for the screen since the early 1970s.

 The film was shot in June and July 1978 at Rutgers University in New Jersey, Four Winds Hospital in Katonah, New York and at various locations in New York City.
-The fashion-show scenes were shot on the seventh-floor terrace of the International Building in New York.
+The fashion-show scenes were shot on the seventh-floor terrace of the International Building in New York City.